ShanchengHuang/ECEN-3753-Project-Wolfenstein-Assault/README.md

 ### Works that is done:

+Implement Task Button - This task was done, just need integrate with other functions.
+The implementation was straightforward, and it should completed within the estimated time frame.

+Implement Task CapSense - This task was done, just need integrate with other functions.
+The implementation was relatively simple, and it should completed within the estimated time frame.

+Implement ISR Button - This task was done, just need integrate with other functions.
+The implementation was straightforward, and it should completed within the estimated time frame.

+Implement LED Task - This task was done, just need integrate with other functions.
+The implementation was straightforward, and it should completed within the estimated time frame.

 Design data structures - This task was done.
 The data structures were designed based on the project requirements, and the implementation was straightforward.